Lines

 Drum Line

-As the heartbeat of the Corps, the drums keep the time while playing rhythms.
-There are four primary instruments that are taught in the drum line – cymbal, bass, tenor and snare drums.
+As the heartbeat of the Corps, the drums keep time by playing rhythms.
+There are four primary instruments that are taught in the drum line - cymbal, bass, tenor and snare drums.
 Learning the technicalities of drum corps style drumming is a perfect foundation for any percussion skill set.